symfony/symfony-docs/reference/forms/twig_reference.rst

     {# render the form and change the submission method #}
     {{ form(form, {'method': 'GET'}) }}

-You will mostly use this helper for prototyping and if you use custom form themes.
+You will mostly use this helper for prototyping or if you use custom form themes.
 If you need more flexibility in rendering the form, you should use the other helpers to render individual parts of the form instead: